Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cbutton-class.md

 ### <a name="parameters"></a>Parametry

 *pmargin*<br/>
-Ukazatel na okraj `CButton` textu objektu.
+Ukazatel na okraj textu objektu `CButton`.

 ### <a name="return-value"></a>Návratová hodnota